Nick Piantanida: Skydiving career

 On February 2, 1966, in his second attempt, Piantanida launched in Strato Jump II from Joe Foss Field near Sioux Falls, South Dakota, and reached an unprecedented altitude of 123,500 ft.
 From that height he had planned to jump from the gondola to set a world record for the highest parachute jump, but was unable to disconnect himself from his oxygen line.
 He aborted the jump and detached the gondola from the balloon, returning to earth in the gondola without the balloon.
 Because he did not return to earth with his balloon, his unprecedented altitude is not recognized by the Fédération Aéronautique Internationale as a balloon altitude world record, and because he did not jump from the balloon's gondola at 123,500 feet, he earned no parachute altitude record.

 His third attempt occurred on the morning of May 1, 1966.
 Piantanida donned a bright orange suit and parachute harness.
 Secured inside a styrofoam-insulated gondola about the size of a portable toilet, he began his ascent for a planned super-sonic free fall from over 120,000 ft.
 However, ground controllers listening to the communications link with the Strato Jump III were startled by the sound of a whoosh of rushing air and a sudden, cut-off call over the radio to abort.
 Piantanida's suit had depressurized at about the 57,000 foot mark.
 Ground controllers immediately jettisoned the balloon at close to 56000 ft – higher than the cruising altitude for commercial jets – and for 25 minutes Piantanida's gondola parachuted to the ground.
 He barely survived the descent, having suffered massive tissue damage due to ebullism.
 The lack of oxygen left him brain damaged and in a coma from which he never recovered.
 Piantanida died four months later at the Veterans Hospital in Philadelphia, on August 29.
 He was buried in Holy Cross Cemetery in North Arlington, New Jersey.

 The gondola of the Strato Jump III is preserved and displayed in the Boeing Aviation Hangar at the Smithsonian National Air and Space Museum's Steven F. Udvar-Hazy Center in Chantilly, Virginia.

 Personal life

 Piantanida was Roman Catholic.
 He married Janice McDowell in 1963, and they had three daughters: Donna, Diane, and Debbie.
+He was a cousin of Nat Hickey.

 A film based on his life, entitled Angry Sky, premiered at the Tribeca Film Festival on April 22, 2015, and on ESPN as part of the 30 for 30 series on July 30, 2015.